 These tribes, the heirs of the Huns, were subordinate to the Tyur Haganate.
 And if in Italy or Pannonia there were only small groups of them, then they steadily populated the steppes of the Sea of Azov and the Black Sea.

 At the same time, when the Bulgars or Bulgarians are fighting the Avars, in 634, after the liberation from the rule of the Turkic Khaganate, Khan Kubrat or Kotrag from the Dulo (Dulu) dynasty founded Great Bulgaria.
 The unification of the Black Sea hordes occurred during the civil war in the Western Turkic Khaganate (634 - 657 gg.), Which could not react to these events (Klyashtorny MG).
 These nomadic tribes lived a tribal life and were at the first, “tabor” stage of nomadism.
 Although they had a "capital" aul - on the site of Fanagoria on the Taman Peninsula.

-Note that historians continue the debate about whether one person is Kubrat (or Kuvrat) and a certain Krovat, the nephew of Organa who fought with the Avar Kaganate, or different, but these historical figures, firstly, are separated in time, and secondly, in space, Avar power could not extend in any way to the lands of the Sea of Azov and the Black Sea and was limited to Pannonia and the surrounding lands.
+Note that historians continue the debate about whether one person is Kubrat (or Kuvrat) and a certain Krovat, a nephew of Organa who fought with the Avar Kaganate, or different, but these historical personalities, firstly, are separated in time, and secondly, in space, the power of the Avars could not extend in any way to the lands of the Sea of Azov and the Black Sea and was limited to Pannonia and the surrounding lands.